 4. National Weather Service blizzard warning for the Las Vegas area.

-5. Heavy snow and/or other conditions on campus the night before and National Weather Service forecasts for the following day.
+5. Heavy snow and/or other conditions on campus the night before with National Weather Service forecasts predicting the same for the following day.

 WEATHER DELAY AND CANCELLATION ANNOUNCEMENTS: